 Cooking Spot Fish Whole

-When cooking the fish whole score both sides of the fish with a sharp knife from top to bottom three to four times.
+When asked how to cook spot fish one of the best methods is preparing them whole.
+When cooking the spot fish whole score both sides of the fish with a sharp knife from top to bottom three to four times.

 - Heat the grill to 350 degrees